 Strengthening of cyber resilience is the centrepiece of legal development.

 - Since publishing its FinTech Action Plan in March 2018, among other things, the European Commission has been pursuing the objective of strengthening the defences of the EU ’s financial sector against cyber attacks.
 Within the Digital Finance Package, rules were also proposed in September 2020 for strengthening digital operational stability in conjunction with the use of information and communication technologies.
-The accompanying Regulation on Digital Operation Resilience in the Financial Sector applies from 17 January 2025.
+The accompanying Regulation on Digital Operation Resilience in the Financial Sector (DORA Regulation) applies from 17 January 2025.
 It addresses the topics of ICT risk management and ICT incident reporting, resilience tests (incl.
 Threat Led Penetration Tests), ICT service risks as well as the exchange of information on cyber risks between entities.

 - The FMA made its publication FMA -Leitfaden IT -Sicherheit in Versicherungs- und Rückversicherungsunternehmen (“FMA Guide on IT Security for Insurance and Reinsurance Undertakings” – available in German only) available as guidance for entities back in 2018.

 - The FMA Guide was replaced in July 2021 by the EIOPA Guidelines on information and communication technology security and governance.

 Furthermore the work of EIOPA , to which the FMA also actively contributes, also focuses on the topics of InsurTech and Big Data as well as on Cyber Underwriting and the development of efficient and innovative digital supervisory practices.

 The European Commission’s proposed regulation for using artificial intelligence is also significant for insurance undertakings.

 In the area of digitalisation, the FMA has taken the following measures and set the following priorities:

 - Study on “Digitalisation of the Financial Market”: The FMA regularly conducts cross-sector analyses on digital transformation.